 Clustering your dresses in one group and your skirts in another will help you sift through your outfit options each morning.
 And you can subdivide even further by pairing up work dresses, wedding dresses, and more.

-Color-coding your closet might seem like an aggressively type-A move, but as Lowenstein argues, it makes it much easier to see and locate items hanging on the curtain rod.
+Color-coding your closet might seem like an aggressive type-A move, but as Lowenstein argues, it makes it much easier to see and locate items hanging on the curtain rod.

 Putting an additional marker or divider between close colors, like navy blue and black, also helps you know what color dress you’re putting on before you check it out in your mirror.